 - Play it cool.
 Kids don’t need us to hover.
 Make jokes and enjoy watching your child discover their learning.

-Above all, remember that preschool activities should not feel like a race to learn all things.
-It is about the experience.
+Above all, remember that preschool activities should not feel like a race to learn everything.
+They are about the experience.

 What are some fun activities for preschoolers?